chef/supermarket/README.md

 4. Leave the scopes at the defaults
 5. Click the "Generate token" button
 6. Copy the token it generates and put it somewhere safe!
-7. Open up your .env file again and replace this value:
+7. Open up your .env.development file again and replace this value:

   ```
   GITHUB_ACCESS_TOKEN=YOUR_GITHUB_ACCESS_TOKEN